 Susan Windham-Bannister, PhD, is a world-renowned innovation expert, recognized by the Boston Globe as one of the “10 Most Influential Women in Biotech” in 2013.
-Windham-Bannister currently serves as managing partner of Biomedical Innovation Advisors LLC, as well as the president and CEO of Biomedical Growth Strategies, LLC.
-She received a bachelor’s degree from Wellesley College, a Doctorate in Health Policy and Management from the Florence Heller School at Brandeis University, and a Doctorate of Science from Worcester Polytechnic Institute (honoris causa).
+Dr. Windham-Bannister currently serves as managing partner of Biomedical Innovation Advisors LLC, as well as the president and CEO of Biomedical Growth Strategies, LLC.
+She received a bachelor’s degree from Wellesley College, a Doctorate of Health Policy and Management from the Florence Heller School at Brandeis University, and a Doctorate of Science from Worcester Polytechnic Institute (honoris causa).
 She has been an AWIS member since 2016.

 What Others are Saying

 “STEAM industries are driving our future, and we demand a seat at the table.
 Wonder Women Tech aims to provide a platform for women and underrepresented groups in STEAM fields to network, mentor, share stories and empower each other.”

 "A diversity of backgrounds, skills, thoughts and experiences is essential to fostering innovation in STEM.
 This summit will bring together leaders in science and technology to share ideas for promoting greater diversity in STEM fields and creating the inclusive environment needed to drive tomorrow's breakthroughs."

 Sara Kenkare-Mitra, PhD, Senior Vice President of Development Sciences